OpenUpSA/municipal-data/README.md

 ### Scorecard website

-If you only want to work on the Scorecard website.
+If you only want to work on the Scorecard website you can run it with a small sample of [demo data](#demo-data) to be able to see the scorecard features without loading a full database dump.
 The site will use pre-calculated financials and link to the production data/API site for detail.

 In one terminal, run